thi-ng/umbrella/packages/geom-closest-point/README.md

 ## About

 2D / 3D closest point / proximity helpers.
+This is a support package for [@thi.ng/geom](https://github.com/thi-ng/umbrella/tree/develop/packages/geom).

 Current implementations partially based on [toxiclibs](http://toxiclibs.org) (Java) and Clojure version of